mongodb/specifications/source/crud/bulk-write.md

     acknowledged: Boolean;

     /**
-     * Indicates whether the results are verbose.
-If false, the insertResults, updateResults, and
-     * deleteResults fields in this result will be undefined.
+     * Indicates whether this result contains verbose results.
      *
      * NOT REQUIRED TO IMPLEMENT.
 See below for other ways to differentiate summary results from
      * verbose results.